fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Snyk has a great list of 10 best practices, read them [here](https://snyk.io/blog/10-best-practices-to-containerize-nodejs-web-applications-with-docker/).

-One big neglection we did was having the application running as root instead of using an user.
+One big carelessness we have left is having the application running as root instead of using a user.
 Let's do a final fix to the Dockerfile:

 `Dockerfile`